 Seezeit Student Services can rent you one room of the circa 2,400 rooms in one of 13 residence halls in Konstanz.
 Please use the "Zimmer- und Mieterportal" (room and rental portal) to request to rent a room or apartment.
 Since there are usually more rental requests than available space, rooms are assigned to applicants randomly.

 The rooms are usually in single or double occupancy apartments as well as in shared flats (WGs = Wohngemeinschaft).
 A few of the residence halls are located near the city center on the Rhein, while others are a short distance from the university.
 As a result, students living in the residence halls can quickly reach the university campus on foot, with a bicycle or by bus.
-The rental costs for single or double occupancy apartments as well as rooms in shared flats run between 250 and 420 euro per person, depending on their size and location.
+The rental costs for single or double occupancy apartments as well as rooms in shared flats run between 280 and 550 euros per person, depending on their size and location.
 The rooms in the residence halls are furnished.

 Other residence halls